Lion-hearted Tiger Roll wins Grand National thriller

 Elliott also trained third-place Bless The Wings, while the Irish completed a cleansweep of the top four with Anibale Fly.

-There was to be no historic win for any of the three women jockeys in the race, the more fancied Katie Walsh on Baie des Iles never really featured while Bryony Frost finished fifth on Milansbar.
+There was to be no historic win for any of the three women jockeys in the race, the more fancied Katie Walsh on Baie des Iles never really featured -- finishing last of the 12 horses out of the original 38 starters to complete the daunting race -- while Bryony Frost finished fifth on Milansbar.

+"He is incredible, he made a few mistakes early on and then gave me a wonderful ride..fifth in the National!" said Frost.

 Race favourite Total Recall made a shocking error at the third and again later on the first circuit to lose any chance of winning leaving it to his unfancied Willie Mullins' stablemate Pleasant Company to nearly pull off a remarkable victory.